You are here

 - Offers a marketing advantage ("We use Editors Canada-certified editors, who are masters of their craft")

 If you supervise in-house editors, Editors Canada's professional certification:

 - Ensures that your employees meet industry standards for high quality of work

 - Provides meaningful professional development opportunities

 Editors Canada's professional certification identifies editors who are masters of their craft.

 It's therefore not surprising that certified editors are finding new opportunities and making more money than ever before.
 They're able to demonstrate to employers and clients that they provide immense value.

 The Government of Nova Scotia, the Government of Ontario, several national non-governmental organizations and the Certified General Accountants' Association of Canada are just some of the organizations that recognize the value of Editors Canada's professional certification when they hire editors.

 Editors Canada's professional certification is for editors of written material who work in English.
 It's available to both Editors Canada members and non-members.

 There are five credentials.
-To earn an editing credential, you must pass the required test(s), as indicated in the table below.
+To earn an editing credential, you must pass the required exam(s), as indicated in the table below.

 Because Editors Canada's professional certification tests for excellence (rather than proficiency), we recommend that you have at least five years of full-time experience as a working editor before taking one of the exams.

-Your credential year is the one after the administration of your successful test.
-If you successfully write a test in 2018, for example, you will be awarded the credential in 2019.
+Your credential year is the one after the administration of your successful exam.
+If you successfully write an exam in 2018, for example, you will be awarded the credential in 2019.